Online Resource Allocation with Cancellations: Primal-Dual Algorithms for Matching Environment (and Beyond)

+\revcolor{It is also important to highlight a key difference between the single-resource and matching environments.
+As discussed in \Cref{remark:characterize-family} in \Cref{sec:single resource primal dual}, the analysis for the single-resource environment simplifies for specific penalty functions.
+However, the optimal competitive ratio can still be achieved by any monotone increasing penalty function $\pen:[0,1]\rightarrow \reals_+$ with $\pen(0)=0$, when suitably scaled.
+In contrast, for the matching environment, additional complexities arise, making the choice of penalty function critical to achieving optimal competitiveness, which we discuss next.}

-\subsection{Optimal Competitive ratio via generalized exponential penalty function}
+\subsection{Optimal competitive ratio via generalized exponential penalty function}

-Although our new primal-dual algorithm for the matching environment is a natural generalization of our earlier algorithm for the single-resource, new challenges arise in its analysis --- to handle the uncertainty about both future weights across different offline nodes as well as future weights of the same offline node across time.
+Although our primal-dual algorithm for the matching environment naturally generalizes our earlier algorithm for the single-resource setting, its analysis poses new challenges due to uncertainty across both future weights of different offline nodes and future weights of the same offline node over time.

-Recall that in the single-resource environment, we first analyze the competitive ratio of \Cref{alg:primal dual single resource} within the truncated weight continuum instances $\continstances$ and then generalize the algorithm as well as its competitive ratio guarantee within general instances through a reduction.
-Unfortunately, neither the truncated weight continuum instances nor the reduction admit natural extensions to the matching environment.
-To shed some lights on this difficulty, note that in the single-resource environment, it is sufficient to consider online algorithms which ignore (i.e., allocate nothing to) any online node~$i\in\onlinenodes$ whose weight $\weight_{i1}$ is not the largest among all arrived online nodes so far.
-This property is crucial for our reduction (see \Cref{sec:lemon juice}), as it enables us to convert general instances to truncated weight continuum instances after filling the gap between two consecutive arriving weights.
-In contrast, in the matching environment, if an online algorithm ignores an edge $\weightij$ whenever there exists $i'< i$ such that $\weightij \leq \weight_{i'j}$, its competitive ratio can be unbounded.
+Recall that our main technical approach to designing and analyzing algorithms in the single-resource environment relied on reducing general instances to truncated weight continuum instances $\continstances$ (see the overview in \Cref{sec:single-resource-overview}).
+However, applying a similar reduction to the matching environment introduces significant technical difficulties.
+In particular, neither truncated weight continuum instances nor the associated reduction techniques directly extend to this setting.
+To illustrate, note that in the single-resource environment, it is optimal to ignore (i.e., allocate nothing to) any online node $i\in\onlinenodes$ whose weight $\weight_{i1}$ is not maximal among previously arrived nodes.
+This property is crucial in our reduction, as it enables our reduction algorithm (\Cref{alg:algorithm reduction single resource}) to effectively "fill gaps" between consecutive weights to form continuum instances (\Cref{sec:reduction-to-continuum}).
+In contrast, within the matching environment, ignoring edges $\weightij$ whenever a previous node $i'<i$ has a higher or equal weight $\weight_{i'j}\geq \weightij$ can lead to an unbounded competitive ratio.
+Thus, the reduction approach from the single-resource environment does not appear tractable in the matching environment.